Personal Property Secured Transactions Act

 Article 9

-The effective period of registration of a personal property secured transaction shall be as stipulated by the contract; if not stipulated by the contract, the effective period shall be one year from the date of registration.
-Within 30 days prior to the end of that period, the creditor may apply for an extension of the registration period, which shall be effecttive from the day following the end of the original registration period.
+The effective period of registration of a personal property secured transaction shall be as stipulated by the contract; if not stipulated by the contract, it shall be one year from the date of registration.
+Within 30 days before the end of that period, the creditor may apply for an extension of the registration period, which shall be effective from the day following the end of the original registration period.

 Article 10

 After the secured claim has been satisfied, the creditor, at the written request of the debtor or an interested party, shall immediately issue evidentiary documentation.
-The debtor or the interested party may use the evidentiary documentation as the basis for cancellation of the registration with the registration authority.
+The debtor or the interested party may use the evidentiary documentation as the basis to cancel the registration with the registration authority.

 A creditor that does not deliver the evidentiary documentation within 10 days from receiving a request under the preceding paragraph shall bear liability for damages.